First Drive: 2018 Kia Rio Hatchback Review

 2018 Kia Rio Hatchback.
 Photo: Amee Reehal

-But the next step is automakers introducing their own app-based and web-based remote, telematic systems that deal with the long-distance transmission of computerized information.
-Ford recently introduced FordPass, and now Kia unveils UVO Intelligence — a first for the automaker, with the all-new Rio being the first vehicle in the family to offer it.
+But the next step is for automakers to introduce their own app-based and web-based remote telematic systems for the long-distance transmission of computerized information.
+Ford recently introduced FordPass, and now Kia unveils UVO Intelligence, a first for the automaker, with the all-new Rio the first vehicle in the family to offer it.

 pair of silver 2018 Kia Rio Hatchback on the street